Enrollment Placement Priorities

 Siblings are sisters or brothers who live at the same address and have the same parent/guardian.
-Younger siblings will receive first priority to be assigned to their older brother or sister’s school if the older sibling will be attending the school for the following school year and there is space in the school at the required grade level.
-It is imperative that the older sibling’s school is listed on the application form as your first choice to give your younger child a better chance to be assigned to that school.
+Applicants will receive priority to be assigned to their brother's or sister’s school if the current student will be attending the school for the following school year and there is space in the school at the required grade level.
+It is imperative that the school that the sibling is currently attending is listed on the application form as your first choice to give your younger child a better chance to be assigned to that school.
 We strive for all siblings close in age to attend the same school.

 Siblings who are applying for school at the same time for different grades cannot be guaranteed placement into the same school.
 There is a possibility that siblings applying for school may be placed into different schools due to lack of availability.
 It is important to enter the schools you wish to be assigned in the same order of preference on each sibling’s application.
 This will assist OUSD with the process of prioritizing your requests if you wish to keep your siblings together.
 Siblings who receive different schools may appeal to be placed together in one of the schools or at an entirely different school that has openings in both grades.

 Neighborhood refers to the geographic boundaries drawn around the school.
 Geographic boundaries for each school in OUSD are approved by the Board of Education.
 Your permanent residence falls within the geographic boundaries of an elementary, middle and high school within your residential area.
 Those are considered your neighborhood schools.
 Families that wish to have their child attend a neighborhood school are given second priority in the assignment process behind those students that have siblings in a specific school.